atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 III.. ■
 st Is my company refuled?" cried ' i I j '. ■. ''f? ^
-I, ‘ she, in a passion — She was luckily, however, hindered from going on, by tfiest [I:.. arrival ij;..
+I, ‘ she, in a passion --She was luckily, however, hindered from going on, by tfiest [I:.. arrival ij;..
 V ^ V ^ \ f jt ' VA '